rstellhorn/steering-wheel-analog-media/README.md

 # steering-wheel-analog-media
-Car Steering Wheel Media button interface to USB HID for Fixed Installation of a Tablet
+Car Steering Wheel Media button interface to USB HID for Fixed Installation of a Tablet Uses a Arduino Leonardo or other ATmega32u4 or HID supported platform.

 Analog Steering Wheel Controls Interface